ca25nada/spawncamping-wallhack/README.md

 ---
 ### Usage Guide (WIP)
+This is tad outdated now.
+I'll start updating this over the next few days.

 #### Global
 * **Theme Color**
 The main theme color can be set by entering "Color Config" from the title menu.